 The employer and the employee may agree on a different length of a day of annual leave (in accordance with section 23) if the employee always works shifts of the same length and the shifts last less than 7.5 hours.

 The length of a day of annual leave is agreed to correspond to the regular shift length, so the number of days of annual leave may also increase.
 The employer may subsequently plan days of annual leave of the agreed length as part of the schedule of work shifts without separate agreement.

-If the number of hours of annual leave accrued by an employee working shifts in one year is less than 52.5, the part of annual leave that is shorter than one shift could be implemented with one of these example solutions:
+If the number of hours of annual leave accrued by an employee in one year is less than 67.5 (or less than 52.5 before 1 January 2021), the part of annual leave that is shorter than one shift could be implemented with one of these example solutions:

-- shortening one or more working days by the total number of hours in question (salary is paid for the entire planned shift length) or - paying cash in lieu of the hours in question in accordance with clause 6 or - transferring the hours into a working time bank.
+- shortening one or more working days by the total number of hours in question (salary is paid for the entire planned shift length) or - paying cash in lieu of the hours in question in accordance with clause 8 or - transferring the hours into a working time bank.